 There is no need to be a Vancouver Sufi Centre member or have had any previous experience to attend our events.
-We only ask that, if you are interested in joining us for classes, workshops or retreats, that you please send us an email about your interest using the inquiries form below.
-Everyone is welcome.
+We only ask that, if you are interested in joining us for classes, workshops or retreats, that you please send us an email about your interest using the inquiries form.

 INQUIRIES & MESSAGES